dmanning23/BookOfFiveRings/README.md

 | Down | Block |
 | Yell | KIAI! |
 | Meditate | Zanshin |

-Put the slicey part of the katana into the opponent.

-First person to die, loses.

 [![Play Book of Five Rings in your browser](Screenshot.png)](https://javatari.org?ROM=https://github.com/dmanning23/MountFuji2600/blob/main/BookOfFiveRings.bin)